Abdullah3553/wirelessbox/README.md

   * The only down-side is you can not see the led when the circuit is powered on. also, You have to open the led of the box to see the USB charging port.
   ![Prototype](./images/first%20prototype.jpg)

+# Testing Phase
+  * **Test(1)** :
+    * The sound quality is excellent and consistent .
+    * The range of reception seems to be around 20 - 30 meters.
+    * The 800 mA battery was powered on for 8 hours and id did NOT get fully consumed yet.
+    * Tested on Windows 11, arch linux and android.
+The result is the same consistency every time.
+    * The battery took like 1 hour to fully charge up (It was not empty before charging it).

 # The docs are still under construction.
 Further details will continually be provided.